theRealDijida/pacmn/configure-desktop.md

 - 1\.
 Select the Receive tab on the left hand side of the cold wallet.

 - 2\.
-Type a unique name for your Masternode (e.g. "MN1", in the screenshot it is labeled "MyMN1").
+Type a unique name for your Masternode's _receive_ address (e.g. "MN1", in the screenshot it is labeled "MyMN1").

 - 3\.
 Type in 500000 in the Amount field.